pqwy/notty/README.md

 Check out the [documentation], [examples], or peek directly into the [interface] file.

-Building with `dune build @examples` will produce several little example programs that also double as tests.
+Building with `dune build @ex` will produce several little example programs that also double as tests.

 ```OCaml
 (* Game of Life with ZX Spectrum kitsch. *)